zarat/PolyStrike/README.md

 # PolyStrike

-A scriptable zombie wave shooter made with unity implementing the [ScriptStack API](https://github.com/zarat/ScriptStack).
+A very simple multiplayer shooter made with unity.